Aurorion/BlockRegen/README.md

 ### Notes

 * Versions 1.8 (and any below) don't support boss bars.
-* Versions below 1.12 have not been fully tested, report any issues
+* Versions below 1.12 have not been fully tested, report any issues.

 ## Development trello